particle-iot/docs/src/content/reference/datasheets/accessories/edge-ml-kit.md

 # {{title}}

 The Edge ML kit provides a number of accessories that can be used with your Particle Photon 2 device.
 While the parts in the kit can be used with other Particle devices, the Edge ML features will only work on the P2 and Photon 2 at this time because of the limited amount of flash and RAM on older devices.

+Your kit may be labeled Edge AI, and it has the same contents as described here.

 ## Kit components